passkeydeveloper/passkeys.dev/content/en/docs/implementation/backend.md

 date: 2024-08-13T12:00:00.000Z
 ---

-The backend drives WebAuthn ceremonies through four primary responsibilities:
+The website's backend plays the following roles in facilitating use of WebAuthn:

-1. Generate registration options
+1. Generate registration options for the frontend to call `navigator.credentials.create()`
-2. Verify registration responses
+2. Verify the registration response
-3. Generate authentication options
+3. Generate authentication options for `navigator.credentials.get()`
-4. Verify authentication responses
+4. Verify the authentication response

 The guidance below identifies best practices to fulfill these responsibilities and securely incorporate passkeys-based authentication into your website.

-{{< alert type="info" >}}
+{{< alert type="info" color="warning" icon="fa-solid fa-triangle-exclamation" >}}
 **Please note that this is general guidance; it does not account for any one specific server implementation.**
 It is intended to be a launching point.
 Care should be taken as you consider how best to adapt this guidance for your particular site.
 {{< /alert >}}

 ## Data Structures